ZeyiQian/HeblichReddingSturm2020-ReadingNotes/Reading Notes.md

 ### VI.
 Quantitative Analysis

 #### VI.A Combined Land and Commuter Market Clearing
-*  “Exact Hat Algebra” approach:Dekle, Eaton, and Kortum (2007)
+*  “Exact Hat Algebra” approach:Dekle, Eaton, and Kortum (2007), using rates of change rather than horizontal values to estimate the impact of changes in transport networks.
-*  In particular, we rewrite our combined land and commuter market-clearing condition (16) for another year τ = t in terms of the values of variables in a baseline year of t and the relative changes of variables between years τ and t
+*  In particular, we rewrite our combined land and commuter market-clearing condition (16) for another year τ = t in terms of the values of variables in a baseline year of t and the relative changes of variables between years τ and t.$$ τ \neq t$$

 \begin{aligned}